 A full pack of selectable size is recorded, containing the data in the range bin of interest.
-The size of the pack equals the number of processed radar pulses.
+The size of the packet equals the number of processed radar pulses.
 Once the pack is completed, FFT is performed upon the data, in order to determine the vibration frequency spectrum.
 The horizontal axis can be scaled in frequency of vibration or in velocity.
 Each FFT result is placed in a waterfall type plot in order to observe the history of the frequency spectrum from the vibrating target.

-7. Validation and experimental results
+7. Validation and Experimental Results

 The proposed system can be used for both displacement and vibration monitoring.
-Two identical antennas (model MA-WA58-1X) mounted on the same pole were used for transmit and receive, oriented in the direction of the target.
+Two identical antennas (model MA-WA58-1X, manufactured by "Mars Antennas", Chicago, IL, USA) mounted on the same pole were used for transmit and receive, oriented in the direction of the target.

 7.1.
-Outdoor displacement measurement
+Outdoor Displacement Measurement

 A corner reflector was mounted as a target and is moved using a linear motion system.
 The linear motion system features a high precision rotary position encoder, placed on the shaft of the electric motor.
 This sensor imposes the linear step size precision.
-Two series of the same scenario were performed, at a radar to target distance of 7.5m and 30 m, at SNR values of 25 dB and 13 dB respectively.
+Two series of the same scenario were performed, at a radar to target distance of 7.5 m and 30 m, at SNR values of 50 dB and 26 dB respectively.
 A series contains 20 steps, moving the target back and forth between two discrete positions spaced 50 mm apart.

 In order to determine the precision for displacement measurements, the user can read the relative change in position of the target from one step to the next one in the graphical interface.
 The mean values of displacement over 128 pulses are recorded after each step.
 The differences of the displacement measurement between successive pulses are small and of random nature.
 Averaging is used in order to mitigate this effect.
 The phase unwrapping was performed manually.
 The errors of the measurements can be observed in Figure 8.
-The standard deviation of the errors recorded for this case is 0.13 mm at most.
+The standard deviation of the errors recorded for this case is 0.16 mm at most.